Exclusive Poll: Americans more concerned with finances than health amid coronavirus pandemic

-DALLAS (NEXSTAR) – Our exclusive poll of 1,100 people across the country found that most respondents are more concerned about their finances than their personal health.
+DALLAS (NEXSTAR) – Our exclusive poll of 1,100 people across the country found that most respondents are more concerned about their finances than their personal health during the current coronavirus pandemic.

 When asked about their personal finances, 42% of respondents said they were “very concerned” and another 36% said they were “somewhat concerned.”
 The issue of finances slightly outweighed personal medical concerns.
 26% of respondents were “very concerned” about their personal health, while 41% are “somewhat concerned.”